Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Critical First 24–48 Hours

 This is where most application mistakes happen, and they're entirely avoidable.
 In the first 24 hours, the coating is hard enough to look done but chemically still in progress.
-Water contact is the single biggest threat — rain, dew, sprinklers, a neighbour's hose.
+Water contact is the single biggest threat — rain, dew, sprinklers, a neighbor's hose.
 It doesn't wash the coating off; it disrupts the curing reaction and leaves water spots bonded into the surface as it hardens.
 Unlike spots on bare paint, these can be extremely difficult to remove without cutting back into the coating.
 The window applies to dew too: cars parked outdoors overnight in humid climates accumulate moisture even without rain.
 If you can't guarantee a dry environment, keep the car in the garage for at least 24 hours, preferably 48.

 Can It Rain on Fresh Ceramic Coating?